guptaxyz/Alloy_Modelling/Lift_Modelling/One_Lift/16_Dynamics_Opening_Door/README.md

     ( f.door = Close and f1.door = Close ))
 ```

 However, I further modify this, as here our motive is to simply constrain door opening and restrict it to the scenario wherein the lift is at the designated floor.
-I do this by:
+I do this by ([Lift.als](Lift.als)):
 ```
     all f: s.floors, f1: s1.floors |
 		( f.door = Close and f1.door = Open and f.value = f1.value) =>